Louis Vuitton Trophy Auckland: Radio

 The event was broadcast on a special radio station set up for the event, LiveSport Sailing 103.0 FM.

 Junior Series

-A Junior series for under-15's was again be run at the same time as the main regatta.
+A Junior series for under-15's was again run at the same time as the main regatta.
 The competition used O'pen BIC yachts around a short course in Auckland's Viaduct Harbour.
 The winner received the opportunity to be 18th man on one of the boats boat during the Cup Final races and an O'pen Bic yacht.
 The event was sponsored by the New Zealand Herald.

 Auckland Festival of Sail

 The Louis Vuitton Trophy is part of an "Auckland Festival of Sail", as the event was preceded by the Omega Auckland match-race regatta and followed by the BMW World Sailing Cup final.
 The Auckland International Boat Show also took place from the 11–14 March.

 A one-day superyacht regatta was also planned to be held alongside the Louis Vuitton event.

 The New Zealand Government committed NZ$1.5 million to help fund the Festival and the Auckland City Council contributed $650,000.